 The District, in cooperation with the Lower Platte South NRD and the Lower Platte North NRD, funded a project to remove pilings from abandoned bridges crossing the Platte River.
 Three of eleven bridge sites have been cleared from the river.
+In 2018, the Lower Platte North withdrew from the Alliance, and remaining partners have continued with Alliance activities.

-33. Lower Platte River Vegetation Management
+39. Lower Platte River Vegetation Management